-‘Kanzan’) in the Cherry Esplanade head toward peak bloom this weekend, the excitement at the Garden is palpable—for good reason.
-Their deep pink, double blossoms, plus the central location of the esplanade have made the ‘Kanzan’ the favorite cherry cultivar of many BBG visitors.
-Be sure to notice the variety of different cherry trees around the Garden, too.
-The Prunus serrulata
+As the Kanzan cherry trees (Prunus ‘Kanzan’) in the Cherry Esplanade head toward peak bloom, the excitement is palpable—for good reason.
+Their deep pink, double blossoms, plus the central location of the esplanade have made this a favorite cherry cultivar of many visitors.
+But be sure to notice the variety of cherry trees in the Garden, too.

-cultivars, for instance, are also heading toward peak bloom, including the fragrant ‘Taki-Nioi’ and as well as the ‘Ukon’, which features delicate flowers that change colors several times while in bloom.
-“They’re greenish when they open, then yellowish green, hence the name ukon which means turmeric in Japanese.
-After that they turn white and finally pink,” says Brian Funk, curator the Japanese Hill-and-Pond-Garden.
-Specimens of each are in located there, a ‘Taki-nioi’ near the front gate, and two ‘Ukon’ near the upper waterfall.
-Check CherryWatch
+The Prunus serrulata cultivars, for instance, are also heading toward peak bloom, including the fragrant ‘Taki-Nioi’ and as well as the ‘Ukon’, which features delicate flowers that change colors several times while in bloom.
+“They’re greenish when they open, then yellowish green, hence the name ukon which means turmeric in Japanese.” says Brian Funk, curator the Japanese Hill-and-Pond-Garden.
+"After that they turn white and finally pink,” he says.